DarkDawn233/SeCA/README.md

 # Code for SeCA

-This instruction hosts the PyTorch implementation of "**Cooperative Multi-Agent Reinforcement Learning**".
+This instruction hosts the PyTorch implementation of SeCA accompanying the paper "**Sequential Cooperative Multi-Agent Reinforcement Learning**" (AAMAS 2023, [https://www.southampton.ac.uk/~eg/AAMAS2023/pdfs/p485.pdf](https://www.southampton.ac.uk/~eg/AAMAS2023/pdfs/p485.pdf)).
+SeCA is a sequential credit assignment method that factorizes and simplifies the complex interaction analysis of multi-agent systems into a sequential evaluation process for more efficient learning.

 The implementation is based on the [PyMARL](https://github.com/oxwhirl/pymarl) framework and [SMAC](https://github.com/oxwhirl/smac).
 All of our SMAC experiments are based on the latest PyMARL utilizing SC2.4.6.10.
 The underlying dynamics are sufficiently different, so you cannot compare runs across various versions.

 ## Setup